21 Different Types of Owls in Africa

 Their dusky gray-brown color makes them the ideal desert camouflage against the sand.

-If you’re familiar with the Eurasian Collared Dove, the Desert Owl’s call could confuse you because they sound so similar!
+If you’re familiar with the Eurasian Collared Dove, the Desert Owl’s call could confuse you because they sound similar!

 The call of this African owl is “hooo-hoo-hoo-hoo,” and it sings with an eerie, melancholy tone.